astronomer/docs/astro/ci-cd-templates/gitlab.md

 Use this template to push code to from a GitLab repository to Astro.

-1. In your GitLab project, [follow GitLab's documentation](https://docs.gitlab.com/ee/ci/variables/#for-a-project) to set the following environment variables for a project:
+1. Set the following [environment variables](https://docs.gitlab.com/ee/ci/variables/#for-a-project) in your GitLab project:

     - `ASTRO_API_TOKEN`: The value for your Workspace or Organization API token.
     - `DEPLOYMENT_ID`: The ID of your Astro Deployment.
-You can copy this **ID** from your Deployment's home page in the Cloud UI.
+You can copy the **ID** from your Deployment's home page in the Cloud UI.

-    Astronomer recommends to always mask the value of your API token to prevent it from getting printed in plain-text in the logs.
-You can also set API token as an [external secret](https://docs.gitlab.com/ee/ci/secrets/index.html) for an extra layer of security.
+    Astronomer recommends that you always [mask](https://docs.gitlab.com/ee/ci/variables/#mask-a-cicd-variable) your API token to prevent it from being accessible in plain text.
+You can also set the API token as an [external secret](https://docs.gitlab.com/ee/ci/secrets/index.html) for an extra layer of security.

-2. Go to **Build** > **Pipeline Editor**, paste and commit the following:
+2. Go to **Build** > **Pipeline Editor** and commit the following:

   ```yaml
   astro_deploy: